kalisio/kaabah/docs/README.md

 #### Check the infrastructure

-Connect to the manager using ssh and type the following command:
+Get connected to the manager of your infrastructure using `ssh` and type the following commands:

 ```bash
 root@app-dev-manager:~# docker node ls